Conference Day One | Wednesday 8th October

 • Set-up, conduct PTA programmes following internal processes and adapt programmes according to unplanned events

-12:00 pm Session Reserved for Bionical Emas
+12:00 pm Session Reserved for Inceptua

 12:30 pm Post-Trial Access: Making it Work Through EAP Mechanisms